EXXETA/wordpress-plugin-donations/README.md

     - Reports are persisted and transparently accessible in custom backend section
     - Custom "live" report preview
 - Easy integration into WooCommerce "Mini cart" widget
-- No impact on privacy of customers of this plugin
+- No impact on privacy of customers by using this plugin

 ## Server and WordPress requirements
 - PHP 7.3+